CAS-IT/ILSTUViews/README.md

-# Civil Debate Wall Website
+# ILSTU Views Website

-The Civil Debate Wall website allows the public to view and participate in debates that are happening through the website and physical installation at the Bob Graham Center at the University of Gainesville Florida.
+The ILSTU Views website allows the public to view and participate in debates that are happening through the website and physical installation of kiosks soon to be placed all throughout Illinois State University.
 This project is concerned with three main components of the overall project:

 1. The data API (used by the website and kiosk)
 2. The public facing website